 Connection to the Internet significantly increases the risk that a computer or a computer network may be compromised or accessed by unauthorised persons.
-The ICT co-ordinator will update virus protection regularly, will keep up-to-date with ICT developments and work with the LEA as Internet Service Provider to ensure system security strategies to protect the integrity of the network are reviewed regularly and improved as and when necessary.
+Agile will check that virus protection is up-to-date during their maintenance visits.
+The IT Coordinator will keep up-to-date with ICT developments and work with the LEA as Internet Service Provider to ensure system security strategies to protect the integrity of the network are reviewed regularly and improved as and when necessary.
 Users should not expect that files stored on servers or storage media are always private.